virtualatoms/website/content/team.md

     <hr style="height:20px; visibility:hidden;" />

-    Alex Ganose is a Lecturer and EPSRC Fellow in the Department of Chemistry at Imperial College London.
+    Alex Ganose is a Lecturer in the Department of Chemistry at Imperial College London.

     <hr style="height:20px; visibility:hidden;" />